IcGiveup/mini-eco-nextjs/README.md

 DummyJSON API

 📂 Project Structure

+I organized the project to keep things clean and maintainable:

-app/
+app/ → Pages and routing

-  ├── page.tsx                → Product listing page
-  ├── product/[id]/page.tsx   → Dynamic product details page
-components/
+components/ → Reusable UI components

-  ├── ProductCard.tsx
-  ├── ProductSkeleton.tsx
-services/
-  └── api.ts                  → API logic
+services/ → API logic

-types/
+types/ → TypeScript interfaces
-  └── product.ts              → Type definitions

-The project follows a modular structure to keep logic, UI, and API handling separated and maintainable.

-⚙️ Features Implemented

-✔ Product listing page
-✔ Dynamic filtering (category & price range)
-✔ Pagination
-✔ Dynamic product details page
-✔ Loading states & skeleton UI
-✔ Error handling
-✔ Responsive design (mobile, tablet, desktop)

-🧠 Design Decisions

-Used server-side data fetching with fetch and no-store for fresh data.

-Implemented client-side filtering for smoother UX.
+This structure makes it easier to scale or modify in the future.

+💡 My Approach

-Created reusable UI components to avoid code duplication.
+Used reusable components to avoid duplication

+Kept API logic separate from UI

-Used TypeScript interfaces for type safety and maintainability.
+Applied TypeScript for better type safety

+Implemented filtering on the client side for smoother interaction

+Added loading skeleton to improve user experience

 🚀 How to Run Locally
 git clone https://github.com/IcGiveup/mini-eco-nextjs